MatthiasHarzer/firebase-storage-cache-server/README.md

 #### Cache location
 By default, all assets will be cache on the host machine in the `./cache` folder relative to `docker-compose.yml` file.
 This can be changed by modifying the `docker-compose.yml` file.

-#### Note on `.cache` files
-All assets will be saved in `.cache` files, which contain the mime-type of the asset, as well as the binary content.
-Files are stored without any compression, thus cache files may be significantly larger than the original asset.